How Do Deaf Parents Hear Their Baby Cry?

 Through her movements and her face, I could tell whether my daughter is hungry, tired, in pain, overstimulated or annoyed.

 How do deaf parents hear their baby cry?
-They don’t “hear” their baby cry, they see and feel… Click To Tweet
+They don’t “hear” their baby cry, they see and feel their baby cry!
+Click To Tweet

 Find this post interesting?
 Please share!